GRLPWR1/ask_name_button/README.md

 # ask_name_button
-Creating a button with an onclick prompt asking for a user's name
+An input for a user's name and a button to greet the user by name